Monthly Archives: September 2012

 Sweet, creamy, vanilla-based soda is often used to describe cream soda (even though true cream soda contains cream or half and half).
 Cream soda is said to be created in the early 1900’s to recreate the ice cream floats in soda shops at the time.

 Candied nuts are a wonderful sweet treat any time of the year!
 I enjoy eating them straight off the baking sheet but they are equally delicious on baked goods or even fresh mixed green salads.
 A simple salad of mixed greens, blue cheese and French vinaigrette begs for the sweet crunchy candied pecan.
-In baking candied pecans can be added to fudge, used as a topping for scones or folded into homemade ice cream.
-The uses for the candied pecan is unlimited!
+When baking, candied pecans can be added to fudge, used as a topping for scones, or even folded into homemade ice cream.
+The uses for the candied pecan is unlimited!16 Sep

 Infusing flavors into vodka has gained in popularity over the past few years; I have seen flavors that range from simple to exotic.
 I tend to lean towards the fruity and sweet so I chose to infuse my vodka with lime peels and Beanilla Tahitian Vanilla beans.
 I started my infusion by splitting the Tahitian vanilla bean down the center with a sharp chef’s knife, leaving the ends intact, then added fresh lime peels to the bottle.
 To ensure maximum flavor from the bean and lime peels, the vodka needs to sit for 1-2 weeks.